-Nor is it in the least strange that man should be at first created with a defectible holiness; for if he were immutably holy, either it must be ex naturd, ["from nature,"] or ex gratid ["from grace"].
-Ex natural it could not be; for that would suppose him God: if it were ex gratial, then it must be free; then it might be, or might not be; therefore there was no incongruity in it that it should not be.
-And indeed it was most congruous that God having newly made such a creature, furnished with such powers, so capable of government by a law, of being moved by promises and threats,-he should for some time hold him as a viator, in a state of trial unconfirmed, as he did also the innocent angels, that it might be seen how he would behave himself toward his Maker; and that he should be rewardable and punishable accordingly, in a state that should be everlasting and unchangeable.
-The liberty therefore of the viators and the comprehensors Gibieuf well distinguishes into inchoata or consummabilis, and perfecta or consummata : the former, such as Adam's was at his creation; the latter, such as is the state of angels and saints in glory; and as his would have been, had he held out and persisted innocent through the intended time of trial.
+5. The whole nature of sin consisting only in a defect, no other cause need be designed of it than a defective; that is, an understanding, will and inferior powers however originally good yet mutably and defectively so.
+I shall not insist to prove that sin is no positive being; but I take the argument to be irrefragable, (notwithstanding the cavils made against it) that is drawn from that common maxim, that omne ens positivum est vel primum, vel a primo, all positive existence is either first or from the first.
+And that of \Dionysius the Areopagite is an ingenious one; he argues that no being can be evil per se: for then it must be immutably, to which no evil can be, for to be always the same, is a certain property of goodness; it is so even of the highest goodness.
+And hence sin being supposed only a defect, a soul that is only defectibly holy, might well enough be the cause of it; that is, the deficient cause.
+Nor is it in the least strange that man should be at first created with a defectible holiness; for if he were immutably holy, either it must be ex natura, of nature, or ex gratia; of grace; ex natura it could not be, for that would suppose him God; if it were ex gratia, then it must be free; then it might be, or might not be: therefore there was no incongruity in it that it should not be.
+And indeed it was most congruous that God having newly made such a creature, furnished with such powers, so capable of government by a law, of being moved by promises and threats he should for some time hold him as a viator, traveller, in a state of trial unconfirmed, (as he did also the innocent angels). that it might be seen how he would behave himself towards his Maker, and that he should be rewardable and punishable accordingly, in a state that should be everlasting and unchangeable: the liberty therefore of the viators and the comprehensors, Gibieuf well distinguishes into inchoata or consummabilis begun, and capable of being consummated; and perfecta or consummata, perfect or consummated; the former such as Adam's was at his creation; the latter such as is the state of angels and saints in glory; and as his would have been had he held out and persisted innocent through the intended time of trial.